wafflesatnoon.com » Hoaxes & Rumors » Heart Surgery Boy on Facebook: Happy Ending

 The short answer: This is a photo of a child recovering from surgery in 2008 in Odessa, Ukraine – not India.

-Reading the comments however, we find that most viewers of this photo have the misconception that the child in the photo is in need of immediate medical care.
+In reading the comments for the photo, we find that most readers have the misconception that the child in the photo is in need of immediate medical care.
 Such comments as “I will pray for him” or “this breaks my heart” are scattered throughout.
 Thankfully, those comments are not warranted.
-The photo was posted in 2008 as part of the Chernobyl Children’s Project International (Link also contains the original source of the popular photo).
+The photo was posted in 2008 as part of the Chernobyl Children’s Project International.
 The photo is not of a dying child awaiting a new heart, but of a recovering child whose life had just been saved by the efforts of this project.
 This child was one of 15 who received free, life-saving heart surgery in Odessa, Ukraine.
 The medical care was provided by volunteers.

-In other words, the photo is a beautiful sight of recovery, rather than a desperate plea for help.
-Of course, if you still want to help this project, their website linked above has a link to their donation page.
+Rather than a desperate plea for help, the photo is actually that of a recovering child after a wonderful gift of free health care.
+If you still want to help this project, their website linked above has a link to their donation page.